Your 2021 Philly holiday events calendar

 (Seasonal / in-person / outdoors / mutiday) ‘Tis the season for your favorite vendors from around the world to make their return to LOVE Park at Christmas Village.
 Find the perfect, unique gift for everyone on your list and enjoy rides, family friendly activities and your favorite seasonal food and drink items, from hot chocolate to raclette.
 (Free, through Dec.
 24, 11 a.m.-7 p.m., 15th St. and JFK Blvd., philachristmas.com)

-(Seasonal / in-person / free / kid-friendly) The free Comcast Holiday Spectacular takes place in the towering Comcast Center’s main lobby on JFK Blvd.
+(Seasonal / in-person / free / kid-friendly) The free Comcast Holiday Spectacular takes place in the Comcast Center plaza on an outdoor video wall.
 The show, which features scenes of snow-covered hills, festive dance performances, and images of favorite holiday traditions, runs daily through Jan.
-1 on the Comcast Center’s huge video wall.
-The show runs on the hour, every hour from 10 a.m. to 8 p.m.
+1. The show runs on the hour, every hour from 10 a.m. to 8 p.m.
 (Free, through Jan.
 1, 1701 JFK Blvd., comcastcentercampus.com)

 (Seasonal / in-person / kid-friendly / multiday / free) The Wanamaker building resumes holiday operations, partly by asking Dickens Village fans to reserve spots to navigate dimly lit hallways where animatronic dolls play out A Christmas Carol.
 Santa is available by virtual arrangement only.
 Come December, the favorite Macy’s light show will take place once daily (Dec.
 1-31).
 Ages 5+.
 (Free, through Dec.
 31, 1300 Market St., macys.com)